Fictitious assets are expenses presented as assets.

 - Miscellaneous Expenditure

-- Quick Recap of Golden Rules of Accounting
+- Quick Recap of the Golden Rules of Accounting

-So, good knowledge about these basics helps in easy understanding of fictitious assets.
+So, good knowledge about these basics helps an easy understanding of fictitious assets.

 Table of contents